tomcritchlow/tomcritchlow.github.io/wiki/art/artists-in-consultance.md

 >“Gareth and Sebastian are both leaders in the field, with a broad range of skill sets and unique perspectives on technology, business strategy, and operations,” Larry Gagosian, the gallery’s founder, told ARTnews in a statement.
 “They will be great additions to the gallery, enhancing and expanding our innovative work.”

 source: [Gagosian Hires Artsy Co-Founder Sebastian Cwilich as Adviser, Beefing Up Tech Department -ARTnews](http://www.artnews.com/2019/06/24/gagosian-sebastian-cwilich-artsy/)

+--

+> Is the museum a thinktank, a platform, a consultancy?
+Ivanova now works as part of the Serpentine Galleries’ Research & Development Platform, a relatively new arm of the London institution.
+In March the platform published its first report on ‘Future Art Ecosystems’ (coproduced with consultancy Rival Strategy), in which it envisions art institutions as innovative early-adopters of emerging technologies, with section headings like ‘Tech Industry as Art Patron’, ‘Strategies for the Art-Industrial Revolution’ and the ‘Art Stack’.

+Source: [The Artist of the Future](https://artreview.com/back-to-the-drawing-board/) by Gary Zhexi Zhang